 - Disable individual subscribers during the test run, generating unknown subscriber errors.

 One OCS Emulator can support any mixture of interfaces, up to 1000 client connections.
 Multiple OCS Emulators can be instantiated on a single server.
 In this mode each emulator can support multiple interfaces, up to an aggregate of 1000 client connections across all emulators.
-The emulators are fully independent and their subscriber databases may also be independent, overlap, or be duplicated.
+The emulators are fully independent and their subscriber databases may be independent, overlap, or be duplicated.

-The Gy/Ro Interface application can be used to simulate a PGW’s or a CSCF’s CTF functionality to determine the impact of new charging strategies or OCS features and standards before they are deployed in a network.
+The Gy/Ro Interface application can be used to simulate a PGW’s or a CSCF’s charging enforcement functionality to determine the impact of new charging strategies or OCS features and standards before they are deployed in a network.
 The Gy/Ro Interface application allows users to validate OCS performance and capacity in a realistic network environment, replicating the deployment configuration.

 Execute timed chains of test events with a run-time command or during an automated test to generate Credit Control Requests (CCRs) towards the OCS.